CARING FOR YOUR SWIMSUIT & THE ENVIRONMENT

 cycle that won't aggravate the fibres, releasing them from the garment.

 .
 Buy less!
 Only buy what you need.
-By reducing consumption, we reduce waste
+By reducing consumption, we reduce the amount of waste.

 and the amount of times we need to wash.
 Less is more.